-- a.
-Filling vacancies with employees that meet specific organizational needs as well as minimum qualification standards as set forth in the OPM 1102 Qualification Standard; - b.
+a.
+Filling vacancies with employees that meet specific organizational needs as well as minimum qualification standards as set forth in the OPM 1102 Qualification Standard;

+- b.
 Determining if an employee has met the mandatory requirements to enable them to move to the next career path; - c.
 Determining if an employee has the requisite qualifications to participate in a training course or developmental assignment; - d.
 Providing assistance to the employee in identifying training and development opportunities; - e.
 Providing guidance to the employee during the development of the IDP; - f.
 Reviewing and approving employee IDPs; - g.
 Providing career guidance to the employee as appropriate; and - h.
-Reviewing and approving employee training, education and certification requirements in FAI's system for training and certification.
+Reviewing and approving FAC-C applications.